CGCookie/retopoflow/help/welcome.md

 Below is a list of known issues that we are currently working on.

+- RF causes Blender to crash on a small number of machines.
 - UI can take about a split second to register hovering or clicking.
 - UI wrapping is not quite correct.
 - Patches supports only basic fills.